null

 Kitten Milk Replacer (KMR)

 Never feed cow's milk—it lacks nutrients and causes severe diarrhea.
 Use commercial KMR.
-Prepare formula at 100–105°F and discard unused portions after 24 hours.
+Prepare formula at 100–105°F — the warming range the AVMA recommends for safe bottle feeding — and discard unused portions after 24 hours.

 Bottle Feeding Technique